Edward, Mary and Elizabeth

 Newcastle annexes Gateshead as a result of the dissolving of the Bishopric of Durham.
 Plans are afoot to create a new bishopric at Newcastle, with Nicholas Ridley as bishop, detaching the most northerly section of the Durham diocese.
 The plans are brought to a halt by the death of Edward VI.
 The reign of Mary will see the Bishopric of Durham restored.

 With the encouragement of John Dudley, Duke of Northumberland, Edward VI, who was sick, nominated the Protestant, Lady Jane Grey as his successor.
 She is the great-niece of Henry VIII and has recently married Northumberland’s son.
-King Edward dies at Greenwich on July 6, On July 10, Jane Grey is proclaimed Queen in London, however Parliament does not accept the succession and proclaims for Henry’s eldest daughter, Mary on July 19, sending Jane Grey to the Tower of London.
-The new queen, Mary, enters London on August 9.
+King Edward dies at Greenwich on July 6, On July 10, Jane Grey is proclaimed queen in London, however Parliament does not accept the succession and proclaims for Henry’s eldest daughter, Mary on July 19, sending Jane Grey to the Tower of London.
+The new queen, Mary, enters London on the 9th of August.